 Ultimately, we tell people to expect the process to take 90-120 days minimum, because that’s how long it really takes.
 Why?

-- Step 1 Document Review: Most applications are comprised of dozens of documents, and we read them all.
+Step 1 Document Review (60 days): Most applications are comprised of dozens of documents, and we read them all.
 The more complicated your business is or the more documents you omit, the longer our Q&A period will be.

-- Step 2 Committee Review: After the document review is complete and you've answered all questions, your application will go through our volunteer committee, who meet every two weeks.
-They're all volunteers who have full time jobs, and they do their best to get to applications in a first-come order.
+Step 2 Committee Review (30 days): After the document review is complete and you’ve answered all questions, your application will go through our volunteer committee, who meet every two weeks.
+They’re all trained volunteers who have full time jobs, and they do their best to get to applications in a first-come order.

-- Step 3 Site Visit: Be prepared to be a little flexible so that we can get a volunteer out to you once your committee review is complete.
+Step 3 Site Visit (30 days): Be prepared to be a little flexible so that we can get a volunteer out to you once your committee review is complete.

 Each step takes about 30-45 days, depending on your response time and how many applications we have in the queue before yours.
 Either way, we will do our best to get your application completed in a timely manner.
 I hope these tips help us to help you!